Hélène Fauveau, founder of Paulette Bike

 **Hello Hélène!
 Where does your love of cycling come from?**

-It was my love of outdoor sports that drew me to cycling.
+It was my love of outdoor sport in general that drew me to cycling.
 Ever since I was a little girl, I've loved the great outdoors and nature, combined with sport.
 As a child, I moved almost every two years.
 My father was always on the move, looking for new things in his job.
 So I changed friends often, but I had one point of reference: a chalet in the Pyrenees.
 It was a landmark that really anchored me.
 Even today, I need this total disconnection.
 I don't think about the day-to-day, I step back, I go beyond my limits... and I enjoy it (laughs)!

 **How was Paulette born?**

-This cycling trip was incredible.
+This bike trip was incredible.
 I kind of fell in love with cycling and it made me want to share this passion with even more people, even though I didn't technically know anything about it.
 When I got home, I talked about this budding project with my father, who is a car rental franchisee.

 He urged me: "This is a project for you.
 I can help you, if you want".
 We gave ourselves 2 months to draw up our business plan and validate the project.
 And on April 20, 2019, we opened our first branch in Toulouse, using my father's car rental agencies as relays for bike departures and arrivals from Narbonne, Béziers and Sète.
 In the following years, we opened other branches to enrich our network and enable our customers to cover many other routes in France: Toulouse, Nantes, Bordeaux, Paris and in a few weeks' time...
 Lyon.
 In 2022, over 9,000 Paulette bikes were rented for day-long cycling adventures or longer stays!